Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [ ] Stretch Cluster
 - [ ] Storage Spaces

 #### Q16.
-You are setting up new branch that has 50 client computers, all of which have been joined to the existing Active Directory domain.
-You deployed a DHCP server and were able to log in with your domain admin credentials, however the local clients are not receiving IP addresses.
+You are setting up a new branch that has 50 client computers, all of which have been joined to the existing Active Directory domain.
+You deployed a DHCP server and were able to log in with your domain admin credentials, however, the local clients are not receiving IP addresses.
 What is the cause of this issue?

 - [ ] The DHCP server is not part of the DHCP Servers OU in AD.
 - [x] The DHCP server has not been authorized.
 - [ ] Your domain admin account is not part of the local computer's Administrators group.
 - [ ] The DHCP server is not part of the AD domain.

 #### Q17.
-You want to verify that a DHCP server has been authorized use in Active Directory.
+You want to verify that a DHCP server has been authorized to use in Active Directory.
 Which cmdlet do you run in Windows PowerShell?

 - [ ] Add-DhcpServerInDC
 - [x] Get-DhcpServerInDC
 - [ ] Get-WindowsFeature DHCP
 - [ ] Instä11-WindowsFeature DHCP

 #### Q18.
-You log in to the domain controller to manage some user and computer accounts in Active Directory (AS) and you cannot find the AD tools.
+You log in to the domain controller to manage some user and computer accounts in Active Directory (AS), and you cannot find the AD tools.
 To resolve this using the Add Roles and Features Wizard, which feature would you install without any unnecessary services?

 - [ ] Hyper-V Management Tools
 - [ ] Remove Server Administration Tools